sdds/sdds/style_guide.md

 * Returning a property value, on an accessor method.
 * Returning an object instance, on a constructor or duplicator.
 * Returning a child value, on a list navigation method.
-* Returning zero on success, -1 on failure.
+* Returning zero on success, error code on failure.
 * Returning a freshly-allocated string.

 ## Code Style